 Once you have determined the total volume capacity, you will need an average “per yard” or “per gallon” weight to use as a multiplier to estimate weight.

 - The first and best option is to weigh sample bins to get an average weight per unit volume (a "multiplier") for your campus and apply it to all waste during the competition.
 Collection haulers not willing to weigh every week may nonetheless be willing to do a dedicated campus route on one or two occasions to create these multipliers.
 If so, be sure to arrange to ride along with your hauler to learn how to determine how many dumpsters are emptied on that route and how full they are so you can assign the number of gallons or yards to the weight.

 - Second option > If recyclable materials are collected in bags, weigh 20 or 30 bags to get an average weight and then track the number of bags taken out each week going forward.
 If haulers are unable to provide the use of their scales, scales might be available on campus within academic departments such as Sciences, Dining services or at sports facilities.

-- Third option > If you are not able to generate your own campus-specific sample weights as the basis for creating multipliers, the US EPA has generic volume-to-weight formulas to use as a backup.
-Note: because the weight of recyclables or trash can vary significantly from one location to the next, these EPA multipliers may not accurately reflect the actual weight of materials on a particular campus.
+- Third option > If you are not able to generate your own campus-specific sample weights as the basis for creating multipliers, use the US EPA has generic volume-to-weight formulas as a backup.
+Note: because the weight of recyclables and organics or trash can vary significantly from one location to the next, these EPA multipliers may not accurately reflect the actual weight of materials on a particular campus.
 Coordinators should use their judgment in deciding whether their actual materials are likely lighter or heavier and make adjustments as necessary.
 RecycleMania rules require schools to use a good faith best judgment in reporting all numbers even when relying on EPA, waste hauler or other 3rd party multipliers.
-If you have questions about this, contact RecycleMania for advice.
+If you have questions about this, contact the RecycleMania for advice.